 Dry eye is a very common eye problem, particularly in older adults.
 Dry eye can often turn into a chronic eye problem that will make your eyes quite uncomfortable if not treated on a timely basis.
 Tears are very important as they clear off the front surface of the cornea.
 The tears serve to lubricate the eyes, reduce the risk of getting an eye infection, wash away debris, and keep the surface of the eyes clear.
 Treatment for dry eye can take several forms, and treatment will depend on what the root cause of the problem is.
-Treatment for dry eye by our man give up on dating can be: prescription eye drops that will help with the production of tears; direction to use over-the-counter artificial tears; insertion of tiny plugs into the tear ducts to slow down tear drainage; or permanent closing of the tear ducts to keep tears in the eyes longer.
+Treatment for dry eye by our Fort Bliss eye doctor can be: prescription eye drops that will help with the production of tears; direction to use over-the-counter artificial tears; insertion of tiny plugs into the tear ducts to slow down tear drainage; or permanent closing of the tear ducts to keep tears in the eyes longer.
 Dry eye can also be caused by things other than age.
 Causes can include: the use of certain medications including antihistamines, blood pressure medication or antidepressants; certain medical conditions such as rheumatoid arthritis, diabetes and thyroid problems; exposure to smoke or dry climates; and even LASIK surgeries.
 If you would like to meet with our eye doctor and have a comprehensive eye exam, contact our practice today.